shane-kercheval/r-examples/examples/Regression and Other Stories/Regression-and-Other-Stories.md

 From `pg.
 40`

-"For example, when increasing body mass on this curve by a factor of 2, metabolic rate is multiplied by `2^0.74` = `1.7`.
-Multiplgying body mass by 10 corresponds to multiplying metabolic rate by `10^0.74` = `5.5`, and so forth.
+“For example, when increasing body mass on this curve by a factor of 2, metabolic rate is multiplied by `2^0.74` = `1.7`.
+Multiplgying body mass by `10` corresponds to multiplying metabolic rate by `10^0.74` = `5.5`, and so forth.”

 ``` r
 (primate_mass_coefficient <- unname(coef(model)['log(`Primate Mass`)']))
 ```

     ## [1] 0.741598

+Lets test this.
+We’ll start with a body mass of `105`.

 ``` r
 (log_prediction_105 <- predict(model, newdata = data.frame(`Primate Mass`=105, check.names = FALSE)))